EricSchles/teachingLauren/lesson_two/Lesson.md

 This program should print out a greeting to the user, ask them how they are liking their new occupation and then recording their result.
 This should be stored to another object called job_satisfaction.pickle

+Extra Credit:

+Capitalize a bunch of sentences, seperated by period and then join them into one string